Basic Brown Stock

 Main Process

-7. OPTIONAL: 30 minutes before finish add the optional batch of extra mirepoix.
+6. OPTIONAL: 30 minutes before finish add the optional batch of extra mirepoix.
 Get it submerged by poking it down or gently mixing near the surface, but don’t aggressively mix.
 If your pot is already full to the brim, dip out enough of the stock to make room – saving it of course.

-8. 10 minutes before finish, toss in the parsley tops.
+7. 10 minutes before finish, toss in the parsley tops.
 Poke it down to submerge.

 Process and store

 2. Remove large items to a colander over a bowl to catch drippings.
-Don’t give the bones to your dogs – they have become very brittle.
+Don’t give the bones to your dog – they have become very brittle.
 Bone-free meat scraps are fine.
 Filter out the remaining solids using cheesecloth, muslin, old clean t-shirts, a chinois, etc., whatever you have handy.
 Ladle through the filter into another pot.
 How well you filter it is a matter of taste but you sure don’t want to keep any bone bits.

 3. Optional: (this step can be taken later if it is not convenient to do so now) Reduce the stock to make demi glace or glace de viande (meat glaze).

 4. Optional: If you prefer, salt to taste.
 Be aware, most recipes expect stock to be unsalted.
-One advantage of salt is that it buys a little more shelf life in the fridge.

-7. Optional: If not as gelatinous as you want, warm up the stock and add 1 packet of unflavored gelatin per quart, first softened in 1/4 cup cold water.
-Then repeat the ice bath/chill step.
+7. Evaluate your stock for body — watch the video at the top to see how it should look.
+If not as gelatinous as you want, you can fix that by warming up the stock to around 140°F – 150°F and add 1 packet of unflavored gelatin per quart, first softened in 1/4 cup cold water.
+Then repeat the ice bath/chill step to get the stock below 70°F

 Recipe Notes

-Alternative method: Instead of a stovetop or oven, try an old-style portable roaster oven.
-They come as large as 22qts, which allows for a pretty big batch!
-They can even be used for the roasting step.
-AND you can use them outside (under cover, or weather permitting) or in the garage — a great idea in AC weather.
-You don’t need all that heat fighting your air conditioner.
+Either can be used outside (under cover, or weather permitting) or in the garage — a great idea in AC weather (you don’t want all that heat fighting your air conditioner).

 Here’s a great use for a quart of venison or beef stock.